Right Sector Ukrainian Volunteer Corps: Founding

 The Ukrainian Volunteer Corps has its origins in vigilante militias created by the Right Sector formed during the Euromaidan and the Revolution of Dignity.
 After the fall of the Yanukovych government, the police largely abandoned the streets of Kyiv and groups of young men, including members of Right Sector, patrolled them armed mostly with baseball bats and sometimes with guns.
 The guns the Right Sector volunteers had were stolen from the Militsiya at the end of the Maidan.

-In 12 April, the pro-Russian unrest escalated when armed pro-Russian militants seized control city of Sloviansk.
+On 12 April, the pro-Russian unrest escalated when armed pro-Russian militants seized control city of Sloviansk.
 The Ukrainian government responded with an offensive against the separatists, marking the first major military engagement of the war in Donbas (2014–2022).
 On 20 April, Yarosh led a group of armed Right Sector members who were covertly sent by acting Ukrainian President Oleksandr Turchynov to destroy the transformer of the Sloviansk television station on Karachun mountain.
 When their four-car convoy attempted to pass an insurgent-controlled checkpoint, a gunfight broke out, leading to the first combat fatalities of the conflict.
 The Ukrainian government denied that the attack was carried out by Right Sector until two years later, when Yarosh admitted that it was true.
 There is still dispute over which side shot first.

 After the eruption of the war in Donbas in April 2014.
 The regular Ukrainian Armed Forces suffered a number of defeats and setbacks against the separatists, as they were ill-prepared, ill-equipped, lacking in professionalism, morale, and fighting spirit, and with severe incompetence in the high command.
 The reaction to these failures saw the creation of various "volunteer battalions" militias and paramilitary groups formed by willing civilians to fight the separatists on their own initiative.
 Many volunteers of the Right Sector initially formed the "Dnipro-2" volunteer battalion—in reference to Dnipro-1—however, the Ministry of Internal Affairs refused to register that as the name of group.

-On July 15 2014, Yarosh announced the creation of the Ukrainian Volunteer Corps as the Right Sector's own volunteer battalion.
+On July 15, 2014, Yarosh announced the creation of the Ukrainian Volunteer Corps as the Right Sector's own volunteer battalion.
 Unlike other far-right formations, such as the Azov Battalion and Sich Battalion, or the "Dnipro-1" which "Dnipro-2" was named after, the Volunteer Corps weren't intended to be subordinate to the Ministry of Internal Affairs as a "Special Tasks Patrol Police", but to operate independently.
 This was caused by a distrust of the Ministry after Right Sector activist Aleksandr Muzychko was shot dead by the Militsiya.
 On July 17, the first orders were given and the official statute was issued, and this is considered the official date of the formation of the Corps.